Chronic knee pain can have lots of different causes

 Worse, once cartilage starts to break down, the increase in friction inside the joint can cause additional cartilage damage.
 That’s why arthritis is called a degenerative disease — without treatment, it tends to get worse over time.

 While damaged knee cartilage used to mean joint replacement surgery, now there are cartilage repair techniques designed to replace damaged cartilage.
 Other techniques are aimed at promoting cartilage regeneration in an area that’s been damaged.
-Dr. Van Thiel has extensive experience in a wide variety of cartilage repair and regeneration techniques.
+A common question that is asked is, Dr. Van Thiel has extensive experience in a wide variety of cartilage repair and regeneration techniques.

 OATS uses donated cartilage grafts from donors to replace and replace damaged cartilage.
 Careful sizing of the graft ensures the new cartilage “plugs” fit snugly for better healing and recovery to allow patients to return to regular activities without greater loss of function.
 OATS restores the layer of cartilage to maintain normal joint movement.

 MACI uses a tiny sample of your own cartilage as a basis for growing new, healthy cartilage that can be used to repair cartilage defects in the knee.
 The sample is affixed to a special “scaffolding” and allowed to grow into a full-thickness graft over several weeks.
 Then the graft is implanted into your knee, replacing the damaged cartilage.
 Patients experiencing knee pain, swelling, stiffness, or “catching” sensations can benefit from this procedure to help them return to normal knee function.

 Stem cell treatment is emerging as a very good option in some patients.
 This treatment uses a patient’s own stem cells harvested from their bone marrow.
 The cells are “programmed” to form new, healthy cartilage cells to replace damaged cartilage.
 Recent studies have explored taking cells derived from facial cartilage to encourage growth.
 Two independent studies demonstrated that facial cartilage shows more effective repair than cartilage taken from limbs.
-Studies into stem cell regeneration therapy is still ongoing, but shows great promise for future treatment options.
+Studies into stem cell regeneration therapy are still ongoing but show great promise for future treatment options.

 Knee Cartilage Regeneration: How Long Does it Take to Recover?